donderom/donderom.github.io/content/posts/compositional-streaming-of-services-with-fs2.md

 // fs2.Stream[IO, ElasticsearchClient[IO]] = Stream(..)
 ```

 Although it's completely valid, the idea is to stick with modeling everything as streams.
-Plus the config could be needed downstream making both the config and the client dependencies.
+Additionally, the config could be needed downstream, making both the config and the client dependencies.

 ```scala
 val stream: fs2.Stream[IO, ElasticsearchClient[IO]] = for {